mirego/debug-panel/README.md

 ### Annotations

-The components can be configured with the following annotations.
+#### @DebugPanel

+The debug panel is configured using the `@DebugPanel(val prefix: String, val packageName: String, val includeResetButton: Boolean)` annotation.<br><br>
+* The `prefix` is included in the generated use case and repository classes.<br><br>
+* The `packageName` is where the files will be output inside the `generated` folder.<br><br>
+* The `includeResetButton` indicates the library to include a "reset" button at the end of the component list.
+When tapping on that button all the overridden values will be cleared from the settings.

 #### @Identifier

 By default the values are saved in the settings using their field name as identifier.
-However this behaviour can be overridden using the `@Identifier(val value: String)` annotation.<br>For exemple, this is useful in the case where you would want to replace an old debug panel with this one and use the original keys.
+However this behaviour can be overridden using the `@Identifier(val value: String)` annotation.<br>
+For exemple, this is useful in the case where you would want to replace an old debug panel with this one and use the original keys.

 Example:
 ```kotlin